-Conducting surveys, hosting focus groups and talking with your members are important ways to get to know your members — but we are weary!
+Conducting surveys, hosting focus groups, and talking with your members are important ways to get to know your members — but we are weary!
 Members want all kinds of things.
 They want it all!
 They say they want it, but when we give them what they want, we often find they don’t use the tools and resources they said were important to them.
 This is because people, in general, have many wants and often do not know what they need.
 They are often not fully aware of what motivates them, and if they are, they may not feel comfortable sharing that with others for any number of reasons.

-For these reasons, listen to your members' wishlists with a grain of salt.
+For these reasons, listen to your members’ wishlists with a grain of salt.
 Compile their membership site feature wishlists and content requests, but let your data be your guide.
-Look at your Google Analytics, your event attendance and your member resources usage to see what your members are interested in.
+Look at your Google Analytics, your event attendance, and your member resource usage to see what your members are interested in.
 If you see that they like to watch videos, create more videos.
-If you see they like hands-on tools like guides, templates, checklists, create more of those.
+If you see they like hands-on tools like guides, templates, and checklists, create more of those.
 See which topics are most used and create more in those areas.

-Before spending time and resources in creating any additional content or membership site features, follow your analytics and see how your members operate.
+Before spending time and resources creating any additional content or membership site features, follow your analytics and see how your members operate.